wachaon/wes/docs/README.en.md

 There are some conditions for bundling modules.

-1.  *repository* one type of module can be published in one *repository* .
+1. Only one type of module can be published in one *repository* .
 2. The repository name on *github* and the local working directory name must be the same.
 3. The repository must be public if you want to publish the module to a third party.
 4.  *wes* dynamically interprets the module path.
 Modules acquired by `require` under specific conditions such as `if` statements may not be bundled.